-Bid proposal: Eighteen employees, which includes an onsite secretarial services supervisor, an onsite telephone message service supervisor, and an onsite bill and journal room service supervisor for approximately 75 legislative days (amount per day)

-One bill and journal room service employee for 18 days before the
+Bid proposal: Twelve employees, which includes an onsite secretarial and telephone message services supervisor and an onsite bill and journal room services supervisor for approximately 75 legislative days (amount per day) \$ One bill and journal room services employee for 14 days before the

-Legislative Assembly convenes and one day after the Legislative Assembly has adjourned (amount per day)

-Pay ranges: List the pay rate or ranges for employees included in the bid proposal (hourly rate of pay)

-What arrangements will be made to adjust the daily contract amount if fewer or more employees are needed to adequately perform the work.
-For example, the telephone message center could operate with one to three fewer employees during the first two to three weeks of the session and during the last two to three weeks of the session and the bill and journal room could operate with fewer than five employees after the first four weeks of the session:
+Legislative Assembly convenes and one day after the Legislative Assembly has adjourned (amount per day) Pay ranges: List the pay rate or ranges for employees included in the bid proposal (hourly rate of pay) Secretarial and telephone message services Bill and journal room services \$ Telephone message services \$ What arrangements will be made to adjust the daily contract amount if fewer or more employees are needed to adequately perform the work?
+For example, the secretarial and telephone message services area could operate with one to three fewer employees during the first two to three weeks of the session and during the last two to three weeks of the session.
+If the Legislative Assembly meets for more than 75 legislative days, each additional day of service beyond 75 days will be provided for (amount per day) Bidder Mailing address

-tne session:

-If the Legislative Assembly meets for more the 75 legislative days, each additional day of service beyond 75 days will be provided for (amount per dassection) an ice

-Bidder

-Mailing address

-Telephone

-Signature

-Date